protocolbuffers/protobuf/protoc-artifacts/README.md

 The name of a published ``protoc`` artifact is in the following format:
 ``protoc-<version>-<os>-<arch>.exe``, e.g., ``protoc-3.0.0-alpha-3-windows-x86_64.exe``.

+## System requirement
+These scripts only work under Unix-like environments, e.g., Linux, MacOSX, and Cygwin or MinGW for Windows.
+Please see ``README.md`` of the Protobuf project for how to set up the build environment.

 ## To install artifacts locally
 The following command will install the ``protoc`` artifact to your local Maven repository.
 ```